Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

 User Authorization

-Set up sophisticated user authentication routines to eliminate the possibility of unauthorized access.
-Have users confirm their identity by SMS and use complex passwords.
-You may also implement biometric authentication solutions recognizing the user’s voice, face, or fingerprint.
+You must set up user authentication to eliminate the possibility of unauthorized access.
+Make users confirm their identity by SMS and use complex passwords.
+You may also implement biometric authentication solutions that recognize the user’s voice, face, or fingerprint.

 Authorization Monitoring

 A log file containing instances of every successful or failed authorization attempt can help you detect suspicious activity in patients’ accounts.
-Blocking an account after several failed login attempts and having users confirm their identity may not appear user-friendly but will protect user accounts from hijacking.
+Blocking an account after several failed login attempts and having users confirm their identity may not appear user-friendly, but it will protect user accounts from hijacking.

 Data Backup